Nadawoo/etwinbar/README.md

 - textColor : Color of the text in the footer
 - linkColor : Color of the links in the footer
 - logoColor : Color of the Eternatwin's logo at the top of the main block
-- iconsStyle: Style of the icons for the staff members (administrator, developer...).
+- iconsPath: The path to the icons for the staff members (administrator, developer...).
 Allowed values:
-  - pink
-  - golden
+  - img/default/icons/pink : default icons in the eMush style
+  - img/default/icons/golden : default icons in the MyHordes style
+  - img/custom : you can put here your own icon images

 If you want to add or change other styles, put your rules in your own CSS files.
 Never put them in the CSS files of EtwinBar, as they would be erased in case of update.